nickjs/batman-rails/README.md

     rails g batman:scaffold

-This generator creates a controller, helper and mode to create a simple crud single page app
+This generator creates a controller, helper and model to create a simple crud single page app

 ## Example Usage